googleinterns/smart-content-summary/classifier/README.md

 Six tsv files will be saved at your home directory.
 Three correspond to grammar scoring, and three are for meaning preservation scoring.

-Note that only 14% of the Microsoft dataset are unacceptable grammar or meaning samples (negative samples).
+Note that only 14% of the Microsoft dataset are samples with unacceptable grammar or meaningless samples (negative samples).
 To improve the model performance, it is helpful to add more negative samples, either from other dataset or from synthetic data.
 For the grammar classifier, [the Corpus of Linguistic Acceptability(CoLA)](https://nyu-mll.github.io/CoLA/) dataset can be used.
 Run the following command to preprocess this dataset and add all its negative samples to the training set for the grammar classifier.